These are the best things to do in Sarasota Florida for your first visit.

 Last Updated: June 30, 2021

 When Visit Florida reached out to us about exploring a new area, we couldn’t resist.

-We spent the first half of our trip in Sarasota, Florida.
+We spent the first half of our trip in Sarasota, and the second half in Key West.
 Typically, Sarasota is known for its arts and culture, shopping, dining, and beautiful white sandy beaches.

 But in typical local adventurer fashion, we were more there for the adventures.
 With only a couple of days in the area, we were on a mission to find the best adventure activities as well as some hidden gems.